Splix777/Splix777/README.md

 - 🔭 I’m currently working on finising the core curriculum at [42Madrid](https://www.42network.org/)!

-- 🌱 I’m currently learning SQL queries.
+- 🌱 I’m currently learning SQL.

-- 📫 How to reach me: [linkedin](www.linkedin.com/in/federico-s-a9844b219)
+- 📫 How to reach me: [linkedin](www.linkedin.com/in/federicosalalois)

 - ⚡ Fun fact: Travelled to all continents except Antarctica